 Dissolve gelatin in 1 tablespoon cold water, then mix with the ½ cup hot water.

-Beat together powdered milk and 1 ½ cups hot water; add gelatin mixture and vanilla.
+Beat together powdered milk, sugar and 1 ½ cups hot water; add gelatin mixture and vanilla.
 Beat well, turn into freezer trays.
 When frozen to the consistency of thick cream, remove, beat until doubled in bulk.
 Freeze firm.